MicrosoftEdge/MSEdgeExplainers/Notifications/notifications_actions_customization.md

 ## Use Cases

-- A video conferencing PWA can produce its call notification pop-up with a green "accept" button and red "decline" button.
+- A video conferencing PWA can produce its call notification pop-up with a green "accept" button and red "decline" button and make it visually distinguishable from the default notifications.
+This could make it easier for the users to quickly parse the options and choose one.
-- Web apps will be capable to change the notification action button colors if they feel like this will improve its UX.
+- VoIP applications might want to use a ringtone and higher priority notifications to quickly draw the user's attention to an incoming call and take immediate action.

 ## Proposed Solution

 We propose the creation of a new property `scenario` in the `NotificationOptions` dictionary of type `NotificationScenario`, that is an `enum` with two values: `"default"` and `"incoming-call"`.
 The color treatment and ringtone capabilities will only be available in the `"incoming-call"` scenario.
+As a side note, the Notifications API could support additional scenarios in the future - e.g., alarms and reminders - by having more values added to the `NotificationScenario` enum.

 ```javascript
 enum NotificationScenario {